 Now, input your Campaign Source.
 Some optional parameters are the Campaign Content and Campaign Term, which are mostly used for PPC campaigns and outcomes.

 Now you have a readymade Tagged URL with the UTM Tags attached.
 You can now attach this URL to your inputted UTM Tags in your email marketing tool.

 Now, if you want to have an example other than the email campaign, we have an Examples tab on the tool.
 Here, you can find some different campaign examples, such as a Facebook Ad Campaign, Bing Search Ad, or AdRoll Retargeting, which you can use as a template for your campaign.

-Now you know how to tag your incoming links with UTM Tags for effective campaign measurement.
+Now you know how to tag your incoming links with UTM Tags for effective campaign tracking and measurement.
 You can add different UTM parameters to your link to get the correct medium and source from where the user is coming.
 So, you know how the URL Query Strings can be created.

 You can also use the UTM tool for your marketing campaigns and make it easier to create these tagged URLS.
 With this, you will be able to collect accurate data in Google Analytics.